randyOrteon/chatgptTroll/README.md

-make sure to change app.jsx socke to backend port
+make sure to change app.jsx socket to backend port